april-org/parxe/README.md

 1311498
 ```

-Finally, a bootstrapping function has been added to perform resampling over
+Finally, the bootstrapping function `px.boot()` has been added to perform
-large computation clusters.
-This function is a replacement of `stats.boot()`
+resampling using large computation clusters.
+This function is a replacement of
-function in APRIL-ANN, and it can be used as follows:
+`stats.boot()` function in APRIL-ANN, and it can be used as follows:

 ```Lua
 > px = require "parxe"